balena-io/balena-fleet-management-masterclass/README.md

 * Use frozen images and fixed dependencies to ensure there are no unexpected updates.
 * Minimize the size of your releases through the use of [multistage builds](https://github.com/balena-io/services-masterclass#6-multi-stage-builds) and the minimal `run` variants of the [balena base images](https://www.balena.io/docs/reference/base-images/base-images/).
 * Use a release policy to safely roll out new application deployments through the use of release pinning.
+* Enable [delta updates](https://www.balena.io/docs/learn/deploy/delta/) to reduce bandwidth and storage space required on the device.
+Note that delta updates are now enabled by default for any devices running balenaOS >= 2.47.1.
 * Use an ESR version of the host OS if available.
-* Enable [delta updates](https://www.balena.io/docs/learn/deploy/delta/) to reduce bandwidth and storage space required on the device.
 * Test your releases before deployment with a CI/CD pipeline.
 * If your application generates significant log data consider adding a log collection agent to your application containers.
 * Monitor your application with a solution such as [Prometheus](https://prometheus.io/).